 - clinical trial drugs

-Because doctors do not yet know what causes bladder cancer, it may not be preventable in all cases.
-However, the following factors and behaviors can reduce your risk of getting bladder cancer:
+Because doctors don’t yet know what causes bladder cancer, it may not be preventable in all cases.
+The following factors and behaviors can reduce your risk of getting bladder cancer:

 - not smoking